 Marty A. Morris was an attorney with a well-known commercial litigation firm for several years before joining Baron & Budd in 1999.
 He now works with the firm’s asbestos litigation group, representing people with mesothelioma and other asbestos-related diseases and assisting with the oversight of the firm’s intake department and other firm-wide special projects.

-As a Baron & Budd attorney, Marty values the teamwork approach to the practice and the opportunity to make a difference in society.
+As a Baron & Budd attorney, Mr. Morris values our teamwork approach to the practice and the opportunity to make a difference in society.
 “The firm is passionate about helping people and places that as the highest priority,” he says.
 “The clients I meet and the positive impact we can make on their lives is the best part of the practice of law for me.”

-Marty was honored with the distinguished Order of the Coif for his outstanding academic record in law school, where he was also a member of the South Texas Law Review and the Advocacy Program.
+Mr. Morris was honored with the distinguished Order of the Coif for his outstanding academic record in law school, where he was also a member of the South Texas Law Review and the Advocacy Program.
 He also provides pro bono legal assistance through the Dallas Volunteer Attorney Program.
-Marty is an avid Texas Rangers fan who also enjoys golf, tennis, and Batman trivia.
+He is an avid Texas Rangers fan who also enjoys golf, tennis, and Batman trivia.

 - Purina Mills, Inc. v.
 Odell, 948 S.W.2d 927 (Tex.App.BTexarkana 1997, writ denied).

 - Mandell v.
 Hamman Oil and Refining Co., 822 S.W.2d 153 (Tex.App.BHouston [1st Dist.]
 1991, writ denied).

 - Maronge v.
 City Fed.
 Mortgage Co., 803 S.W.2d 393 (Tex.App.BHouston [14th Dist.]
 1991, no writ).

 - Pampell Interests, Inc. v.
 Wolle, 797 S.W.2d 392 (Tex.App.BAustin 1990, no writ).

 U.S. Court of Appeals for the Fifth Circuit